 The SPEER Commission on Texas Energy Efficiency Policy was established in 2014, to create a shared vision for the future of efficiency in the Lone Star State.
-Through consensus, they developed detailed recommendations to move efficiency forward and strengthen the state’s economy which are included in the 2015 SPEER Commission Final Report.
-The Commission includes former regulators and legislators, and representatives of electric companies, non-profits, manufacturers, academic institutions, and more.
+Through consensus, the SPEER Commission developed recommendations to move efficiency forward and strengthen the state’s economy.
+The SPEER Commission included former regulators and legislators, and representatives of electric companies, non-profits, manufacturers, academic institutions, and more.

-How investor-owned electric utilities are allowed to recover their investments, and expenses, or make a profit, is purely dependent upon a constructed policy framework.
-Under the current framework, or regulatory process, utilities are allowed to earn a profit through a rate of return on their investments, driving them to focus on building capital assets.
+SPEER’s whitepaper, “Win-Win Utility Regulation in an Era of Energy Innovation,” was used to stimulate conversation and debate among participants in the 2016-2017 SPEER Commission.
+Under the current regulatory framework, utilities are allowed to earn a profit through a rate of return on their investments, driving them to focus on building capital assets.
 With the explosion of the “Internet of Things”, including smart thermostats, and the adoption of on-site generation by consumers, utilities are considering alternatives to current rate mechanisms, enhancing the role energy efficiency will play as a resource in the modern utility business model.
 The whitepaper detailed components of alternative rate-making mechanisms for consideration by the SPEER Commission.